 Prey is laptop and mobile tracking software that can be activated remotely once your device goes missing.
 The free plan allows for a limited number of reports to be generated at a set period, including capturing images using the webcam and uploading desktop screenshots, among others.

 Unlike Windows users, Mac users don’t have the option of using 7zip.
 Luckily, The Unarchiver can open just about any compressed archive including .ZIP, .7Z and .RAR.

 Use Geektool or Nerdtool (separate projects) to display various information, terminal commands, images, text documents and more on your desktop.
-While Geektool probably has more potential, Nerdtool is arguably easier to use.
+While Geektool has more potential, Nerdtool is probably easier to use.

 Find out exactly which files are eating your available hard drive space with DiskWave, a must-have for most Mac owners – but particularly those with limited solid state drives.

 Mac menu bar looking a little messy?
 Use Bartender to tidy it up and hide the icons you don’t want to see, so you actually notice the rest.